virer/virer.net/info/ceph/rook/index.md

 Ceph can even be deployed on a clusters of Raspberry-pi :)

 Vendors :
-- Red Hat provides Ceph via OpenShift Data Foundation.
+- Red Hat provides Ceph via OpenShift Data Foundation, the upstream project name is Rook
 - SuSE provides Ceph via Longhorn (Mostly on Rancher).
-- Rook is an alternive one.

 ## Rook